Special Dietary Needs

 · Drug addiction and alcoholism

-· If a Medical Statement from a licensed physician is not received by Child Nutrition Services, the child’s diet order cannot be processed and he/she may receive a regular meal.
+· If a Medical Statement from a licensed physician is not received by School Nutrition Services, the child’s diet order cannot be processed and he/she may receive a regular meal.

 · Part B of the Medical Statement must be completed by the licensed physician.
 Part B of the Medical Statement completed by parents/guardians will not be accepted.

-· The current Medical Statement on file will be honored until a new Medical Statement is updated by the licensed physician and received by Child Nutrition Services.
+· The current Medical Statement on file will be honored until a new Medical Statement is updated by the licensed physician and received by School Nutrition Services.

 · School staff must follow the dietary orders on the current Medical Statement on file and cannot make dietary changes without an updated form from the licensed physician.